allan-tulane/cmps2200-recitation-01/README.md

 - Click on your personal github repository for the assignment (e.g., https://github.com/allan-tulane/sp22-recitation01-your_username).
 - Click on the "Work in Repl.it" button.
 This will launch an instance of `repl.it` initialized with the code from your repository.
 - You'll work with a partner to complete this recitation.
 To do so, we'll break you into Zoom rooms.
 You will be able to code together in the same `repl.it` instance.
 You can choose whose repl.it instance you will share.
 This person will click the "Share" button in their repl.it instance and email the lab partner.
+- Make sure the dependencies are installed.
+Please use 'pip install -r requirements.txt'.

 ## Running and testing your code
 - In the command-line window, run `./ipy` to launch an interactive IPython shell.
 This is an interactive shell to help run and debug your code.
 Any code you change in `main.py` will be reflected from this shell.
 So, you can modify a function in `main.py`, then test it here.